-The Parent and its subsidiary are incorporated and domiciled in New Zealand.
+The Parent is incorporated and domiciled in New Zealand.
 The principal activity of the Parent is the provision of life insurance.

 (ii) Basis of measurement

 The financial statements have been prepared on a going concern basis in accordance with historical cost concepts except that the following assets and liabilities are stated at their fair value: